John Kosner

 John Robbins Kosner (born October 20, 1960) is an American digital media executive.
 He is currently the president of Kosner Media, a digital and sports consulting company.
-He is also an advisor to the 890 Fifth Avenue Partners SPAC and an investor and advisor in sports technology startups as part of Micromanagement Ventures, a portfolio he created with the late NBA Commissioner Emeritus David Stern in 2018.
+He is also an investor and advisor in sports technology startups, a consultant, expert witness, and co-author of opinion pieces for the Sports Business Journal.
+John and the late NBA Commissioner Emeritus David Stern created Micromanagement Ventures, a portfolio of sports tech startups in 2018.
 He served as executive vice president, digital and print media for ESPN from January 2012 through June 2017.
 He had overseen ESPN.com since 2003 and was an employee with ESPN for over 20 years.

 Prior to ESPN, Kosner was vice president, TV programming and development for Sports Illustrated.
 Before joining Sports Illustrated, Kosner was vice president, broadcasting for the National Basketball Association.
 Kosner started his career at CBS Sports in September 1982 and progressed to Manager, Programming.
 While at ESPN, Kosner oversaw recruitment and talent development of content teams, including Wright Thompson, Bill Simmons, Zach Lowe, Ramona Shelburne, Bill Barnwell and Sambit Bal as well as specialists like Adrian Wojnarowski, Matthew Berry and Darren Rovell.
 Kosner has received several honors.
 In 2008, he was named the most influential person in sports digital media by the Sports Business Journal.